metalivedev/www.docker.io/_pages/community/meetups.md

 # Docker meetups
 Anyone can join or start a Docker Meetup.
 Simply click on the closest city to join the group and meet developers and
     ops engineers using Docker.
-If you want to create a new Docker Meetup in your city, we will are happy to help:
+If you want to create a new Docker Meetup in your city, we will be happy to help:
     <a href="{% url 'meetups-organize' %}">follow the guide</a>.

 <iframe width="620" height="400" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://maps.google.com/maps/ms?msa=0&amp;msid=202534187356482762121.0004e943a350c59ab3ca5&amp;ie=UTF8&amp;t=m&amp;ll=26.74561,-49.570312&amp;spn=108.630481,217.617188&amp;z=2&amp;output=embed"></iframe><br /><small>View <a href="https://maps.google.com/maps/ms?msa=0&amp;msid=202534187356482762121.0004e943a350c59ab3ca5&amp;ie=UTF8&amp;t=m&amp;ll=26.74561,-49.570312&amp;spn=108.630481,217.617188&amp;z=2&amp;source=embed" style="color:#0000FF;text-align:left">Docker Meetup Groups</a> in a larger map</small>